 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Illinois Exempt Entity Processor Bond?

 Surety companies will run a credit check on the owners of the loan processing company to determine eligibility and pricing for the Illinois Exempt Entity Processor bond.
 Owner’s with excellent credit and work experience can expect to receive the best rates.
 Owners with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.

 How Much Does the Illinois Exempt Entity Processor Bond Cost?

-The Illinois Payday Loan surety bond can cost anywhere between $375 to $2,500 per year.
+The Illinois Payday Loan surety bond can cost anywhere between $375 to $2,500 per year or $38 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Exempt Entity Processor Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.